Superman/Batman: Apocalypse

 Superman/Batman: Apocalypse is a 2010 American animated superhero film based on the Superman/Batman comic book storyline "The Supergirl from Krypton" and is a standalone sequel to Superman/Batman: Public Enemies.
 The art style is partly based on that of Michael Turner, who penciled the Superman/Batman comic book arc.
-Released on September 28, 2010, by Warner Premiere and Warner Bros.
-Animation, it is the ninth film of the DC Universe Animated Original Movies.
-The film stars Andre Braugher, Kevin Conroy, Tim Daly and Summer Glau.
+Directed by Lauren Montgomery. it is the ninth film of the DC Universe Animated Original Movies.
+The film stars Andre Braugher, Kevin Conroy, Tim Daly, and Summer Glau.
 Despite the title, the film focuses primarily on Supergirl and Superman, with Batman playing a supporting role.

+The film was released on September 28, 2010, by Warner Premiere and Warner Bros.
+Animation.
 The two-disc special edition and Blu-ray also includes an animated short featuring Green Arrow.